+To ensure that working landscapes remain an integral and viable component of the regional economy and rural social structure

+4.1.1.1 The Agricultural Use Area is to be, for the most part, conserved for working landscapes, including agriculture, forestry and resource extraction.
-Objective 4.1.1 To ensure that working landscapes remain an integral and viable component of the regional economy and rural social structure Policy 4.1.1.1 The Agricultural Use Area is to be, for the most part, conserved for working landscapes, including agriculture, forestry and resource extraction.
-Policy 4.1.1.2 However, industrial, commercial and residential uses will be allowed in the Agricultural area where provided for in the County's Land Use Bylaw.
-Policy 4.1.1.3 While the primary use of the Agricultural Use Area is for extensive agriculture and confined feeding operations involving the production of feed grains, cereal grains, forage crops, specialty crops, livestock and other animals on a commercial basis, other uses which, in the opinion of Council, do not adversely affect present or future agricultural pursuits may also be permitted on a discretionary basis provided that the development will not adversely affect the agricultural community.

-- Policy 4.1.1.4 Within the Agricultural Use Area, a wide range of resource utilization uses may also occur provided that such uses do not negatively impact other surrounding uses. - Policy 4.1.1.5 The County will give due consideration to the protection of good quality agricultural land and the location of existing agricultural operations when applications for Land Use Bylaw amendments or subdivision are being determined. - Policy 4.1.1.6 The minimum parcel size for extensive agricultural uses shall normally be a quarter section less any subdivisions for permitted or discretionary uses. - Policy 4.1.17 Notwithstanding 4.1.1.6 above, extensive agricultural parcels may be less than a half quarter section in area where the parcel is fragmented by reason of one or more public roadways, railways, rivers, creeks or other natural barrier which impedes the crossing of cultivation equipment.
+4.1.1.2 However, industrial, commercial and residential uses will be allowed in the Agricultural area where provided for in the County's Land Use Bylaw.
+4.1.1.3 While the primary use of the Agricultural Use Area is for extensive agriculture and confined feeding operations involving the production of feed grains, cereal grains, forage crops, specialty crops, livestock and other animals on a commercial basis, other uses which, in the opinion of Council, do not adversely affect present or future agricultural pursuits may also be permitted on a discretionary basis provided that the development will not adversely affect the agricultural community.
+4.1.1.4 Within the Agricultural Use Area, a wide range of resource utilization uses may also occur provided that such uses do not negatively impact other surrounding uses.
+4.1.1.5 The County will give due consideration to the protection of good quality agricultural land and the location of existing agricultural operations when applications for Land Use Bylaw amendments or subdivision are being determined.
+4.1.1.6 The minimum parcel size for extensive agricultural uses shall normally be a quarter section less any subdivisions for permitted or discretionary uses.
+4.1.1.7 Notwithstanding 4.1.1.6 above, extensive agricultural parcels may be less than a half quarter section in area where the parcel is fragmented by reason of one or more public roadways, railways, rivers, creeks or other natural barrier which impedes the crossing of cultivation equipment.

-Objective 4.1.2 To minimize negative impacts of agricultural operations on the quality of the environment and adjacent land uses by encouraging good stewardship of the land through the provision of information and the use of beneficial management practices (BMPs)
+To minimize negative impacts of agricultural operations on the quality of the environment and adjacent land uses by encouraging good stewardship of the land through the provision of information and the use of beneficial management practices (BMPs).

-- Policy 4.1.2.1 The County will provide information to the agricultural community regarding beneficial management practices (BMPs) and other conservation practices that conserve or enhance the health of soil resources. - Policy 4.1.2.2 Input shall be provided to the Natural Resources Conservation Board (NRCB) in responding to application for new or expanded Confined Feeding Operations (CFOs) based on the technical and locational merits of each application.
+4.1.2.1 The County will provide information to the agricultural community regarding beneficial management practices (BMPs) and other conservation practices that conserve or enhance the health of soil resources.
+4.1.2.2 Input shall be provided to the Natural Resources Conservation Board (NRCB) in responding to application for new or expanded Confined Feeding Operations (CFOs) based on the technical and locational merits of each application.
 The County's policy is that all such confined feeding operations and manure storage facilities must fully satisfy all the requirements and regulations adopted under that Act, specifically the minimum distance separation requirements and the land base requirements.
+4.1.2.3 Minimum distance separations for CFOs shall conform to standards set out in the Agricultural Operations Practices Act.
+4.1.2.4 In addition to the minimum distance separation requirements provided through regulations adopted under the Agricultural Operation Practices Act, the County's policy is that confined feeding operations requiring registration or approval and manure storage facilities requiring authorization under that Act shall not be allowed within 2.4 km (1.5 miles) of the corporate boundaries of any urban municipality within Westlock County or within 0.8 km (0.5 miles) of the Community Areas designated on Map 7.2, which areas shall be considered an urban fringe when calculating the regulations approved under the Agricultural Operation Practices Act.
+4.1.2.5 Confined Feeding Operations will be discouraged from locating in environmentally sensitive areas where slope instability and or groundwater contamination may be of concern.